Moroccan police arrest 50 after protest clashes - activists

-RABAT Around 50 protesters were arrested following violent clashes with Moroccan police in the northern city of Al-Hoceima on Monday during the Eid al-Fitr holiday, a local rights activist said.
+RABAT (Reuters) - Around 50 protesters were arrested following violent clashes with Moroccan police in the northern city of Al-Hoceima on Monday during the Eid al-Fitr holiday, a local rights activist said.

 Since police in the North African country arrested Nasser Zefzafi, who organised protests against corruption and unemployment, on May 29, demonstrations have taken place on an almost daily basis and more than 100 activists have been detained by police.
 Dozens of others have been sentenced to varying prison terms.